 There are 3 different activities:

 To work on vocabulary with young children, skip the flashcards.
 Seriously, skip them!
 Please!
 The best way to learn vocabulary is through structured play.
+While completing the gingerbread activities, focus on the following vocabulary words:

 For more info on vocabulary learning, check out preschool/elementary vocabulary learning.